lttng/lttng-docs/contents/using-lttng/instrumenting/advanced-techniques/32-bit-on-64-bit/intro.md

 Make sure you install all 32-bit versions of LTTng dependencies.
 Their names can be found in the `README.md` files of each LTTng package source.
-How to find and install them will vary depending on your target Linux distribution. `gcc-multilib` is a common package name for the multilib version of GCC, which you will also need.
+How to find and install them depends on your target's Linux distribution. `gcc-multilib` is a common package name for the multilib version of GCC, which you also need.

 The following packages will be built for 32-bit support on a 64-bit
 system: <a href="http://urcu.so/" class="ext">Userspace RCU</a>,